This is a list of notes I've compiled when came time to learn how to generate PDFs, and e-books with free, open-source software.

 cd Documents/myproject/

-pandoc filename.txt --pdf-engine=xelatex -o filename_export.pdf
+pandoc filename.txt --pdf-engine=tectonic -o filename_export.pdf

 In that same folder where you had your .txt file saved, you'll find your Pandoc-generated PDF.